Retinal Tears and Detachments Tavares

 At Ram Eye Care and Retina Center, we utilize state of the art diagnostic instruments as well as a physical examination to determine the type and extent of the damage and develop a personalized, prompt and effective treatment plan.
 There are various methods to treat a retinal detachment.
 In most cases, surgery is required to repair the detachment.
 Surgery is typically performed on an outpatient basis, enabling patients to go home the same day.
 Most surgeries are successful, although in some instances a recurrent retinal detachment may develop requiring a second surgical procedure.

-Why choose Ram Eye Care and Retina Center
+Why Choose Ram Eye Care and Retina Center

 For over 20 years, Ram Eye Care and Retina Center has provided unprecedented retinal care with compassion and superior customer service.
 Utilizing state of the art diagnostic methods, Dr. Ramchander, M.D. provides patients and their families with a thorough understanding of the nature of their retinal detachment and all possible treatment options.
 When you choose Ram Eye Care and Retina Center, you can expect a knowledgeable and professional team in a caring environment.
 Dr. Ramchander, M.D. and his team understand the anxiety, stress and depression associated with retinal detachment, and treat every patient with the care and concern they deserve.
-If you or a family member feel you have a retinal problem, call or contact our office to schedule an appointment at either of our convenient locations in The Villages or Leesburg.
+If you or a family member feel you have a retinal problem, call our office to schedule an appointment at either of our convenient locations in The Villages or Leesburg.

 Ram Eye Care and Retina Center Proudly Offers Services to the Communities in